Consumer edition active

 • If they are sexually active: At least once a year

-• If they are at increased risk (those with HIV infection, multiple sex partners, or a partner who has multiple partners): Every 3 to 6 months
+• If they are at increased risk (for example, those with HIV infection, multiple sex partners, or a partner who has multiple partners): Every 3 to 6 months

-Transgender and gender diverse people are screened if they are sexually active on the basis of sexual practices and anatomy.
+People who are transgender and gender diverse are screened if they are sexually active on the basis of sexual practices and anatomy.
 For example, all people with a cervix who are under age 25 are screened annually.
 If they are 25 years or older, people with a cervix should be screened annually if at increased risk.
-Rectal swab screening is done on transgender and gender diverse people based on reported sexual behaviors and exposure.
+NAAT is done using a sample from the rectum in transgender and gender diverse people based on reported sexual behaviors and exposure.

 Treatment of Gonorrhea